 The issue is that there will be numerical breakdown in the precision of $1.0 - x$ as x gets close to one.
 This is because of the limited precision of double precision floating numbers.
-This integral will fail to converge for values of α and β much less than one.
+This integral will fail to converge for values of 'alpha' and 'beta' much less than one.

-This is where xc is useful.
-It is defined, for definite integrals, as a high precision version of the distance from x to the nearest endpoint.
+This is where 'xc' is useful.
+It is defined, for definite integrals, as a high precision version of the distance from 'x' to the nearest endpoint.
 To make use of this for the beta integral, the integrand can be re-coded: